JoonHyeok-hozy-Kim/upenn_mcit/ajiv_mk2.md

   - (Were you asking someone else?
 I misunderstood)
 - (위치)
   - Could you please tell me the specific location of this clinic?
   - That's amazing!
-University City is so close that place!
+University City is so close to that place!
   - I was even considering a one-hour commute.
 - (기대됩니다)
   - I'm very excited about that.